How can photography help with our mental health?

 “From there, the link worker supports that person to develop a plan, which could include getting practical support for housing or debt, or taking part in activities like gardening, dance, cooking, painting or, thanks to initiatives like this, photography.”

 In essence, it’s about helping someone with mental difficulties by finding out what pursuits or activities they find helpful, then connecting them with the means to engage in them.
 It is, when you boil it down, a pretty simple idea.
 If someone finds painting helps with their depression, you get them a brush, some paints and an easel.
 If someone else copes with their anxiety by cooking, you might find a cooking class where they can connect with like-minded people.
-And if someone finds that taking photographs helps them deal with their stress – well, that’s where we come in.
+And if someone finds that taking photographs helps them deal with their stress – well, that’s where we came in.

 “Many people with mental health issues struggle to express their thoughts and emotions with words, which can make it difficult to convey how they are feeling and what they need.
 The saying goes that ‘a picture is worth a thousand words’ – that’s exactly what makes photography such a powerful outlet for self-expression.”

-What does the programme involve?
+What did the programme involve?

 • Arts Network, based in London.
 This is a free creative space that specialises in using the arts as a form of respite, helping members develop skills and projects that suit their specific needs.